 Tracy Edwards, sailor and co-founder of Girls sailing initiative, UK

-Menna Fitzpatrick, para alpine skier, UK
+Menna Fitzpatrick, paralympian alpine skier, UK

 Dame Katherine Grainger, ex-rower and Chair of UK Sport

-Steph Houghton, England footballer, UK
+Steph Houghton, England footballer and captain, UK

 Meg Jones & Celia Quansah, England Rugby Sevens players, UK

-Julie Kitchen, Muay Thai boxing, UK
+Julie Kitchen, Muay Thai boxer and coach, UK

-Meg Lanning, cricketer, Australia
+Meg Lanning, cricketer and captain, Australia

 Gabby Logan, BBC sports presenter, UK